-Our executive director Hans Theyer represented the international Fairtrade system this week at the United Nations and delivered remarks yesterday at the UN Economic and Social Council (ECOSOC) meeting on the Sustainable Development Goals.
+Fairtrade America’s Executive Director Hans Theyer represented the global Fairtrade system this week at the United Nations delivering remarks on Fairtrade’s contributions to achieving the Sustainable Development Goals.

 Fairtrade’s statement (in full, below) calls on the SDG framework to reflect the values of fair trade and concludes: “We must listen to smallholder farmers and workers.
 Delivering the sustainable development goals require the voices of smallholder farmers and workers to be heard at the highest levels of government and commerce.”

 As Harriet Lamb, CEO of Fairtrade International, stated in her recent Huffington Post opinion piece, “We all know that there are no quick fix solutions.
 For sure, inclusive growth relies on involving farmers and workers, consumers and companies in finding solutions – and it needs Governments to step up their responsibilities too.
 The problems faced by farmers and workers in developing countries result from centuries of marginalization and exploitation.”